Rental Rules at Orihuela Costa – 2026

-Renting your property in Orihuela Costa can be highly profitable, but regulations are becoming increasingly strict, especially for short-term tourist rentals (Airbnb-style).
-This page gives you an overview of the main legal obligations that apply to apartments and houses located in Orihuela Costa and nearby areas (Playa Flamenca, Punta Prima, La Zenia, Cabo Roig, Campoamor, Villamartin, Los Dolses, Los Altos…).
+Renting out your property at Orihuela Costa can be highly profitable, but regulations are becoming increasingly strict, particularly for short-term tourist rentals (such as Airbnb).
+This page provides an overview of the main obligations applicable to apartments and houses located in Orihuela Costa and the surrounding areas (Playa Flamenca, Punta Prima, La Zenia, Cabo Roig, Campoamor, Villamartin, Los Dolses, Los Altos…).

-This is a practical summary prepared by CasaCare360 to help you understand the key rules.
-For any major decision, we recommend checking the official regulations or seeking professional advice.
+This is a practical summary written by CasaCare360 to help you understand the key points — these rules apply specifically to the Valencian Community and may differ from regulations in other regions of Spain.
+For any important decision, we recommend checking the official regulations or seeking professional advice.

 The Valencian Community and the Spanish government are progressively reinforcing the control of tourist and seasonal rentals.
-From 2026 onwards, several aspects become particularly important for property owners:
+From 2026 onwards, several points become particularly sensitive for property owners:

 • Systematic verification of the tourist licence or seasonal rental regime.